 GEN gerepilecopy(pari_sp ltop, GEN x).
+Functionally equivalent to, but more efficient than void gerepileall(pari_sp ltop, int n, ...).
+To cope with complicated cases where many objects have to be preserved.
+The routine expects n further arguments, which are the addresses of the GENs you want to preserve:

+'''

-Functionally equivalent to, but more efficient than gerepileupto(ltop, gcopy(x))
+gerepileupto(ltop, gcopy(x))

+'''

 In this case, the GEN parameter x need not satisfy any property before the garbage collection: it may be disconnected, components created before the root, and so on.
 Of course, this is about twice slower than either gerepileupto or gerepile, because x has to be copied to a clean stack zone first.
-This function is a special case of gerepileal1 below, where n = 1.
+This function is a special case of gerepileall below, where n = 1.